fenago/datastax-enterprise-cassandra/DS201-Exercises/md/06 Node.md

 ## 8) Also try:

-## ./nodetool setlogginglevel org.apache.cassandra TRACE
+## nodetool setlogginglevel org.apache.cassandra TRACE

 ## The command setlogginglevel dynamically changes the logging level used by